 Different types of integrations will be implemented in the existing architecture.
 Multiple development and operations teams will work together to develop the functionalities.
 Since there are different contracts, a common subscription will be provided for all the messages to connect with the SAP-PI environment.

-In the near future, the whole architecture will be implemented using the Logic Apps.
+In the near future, the whole architecture will be implemented using Azure Logic Apps.
 The above picture shows the implementation model.

 You can watch the webinar “Azure Integration in Production with Logic Apps and more” in Integration Monday series.